 Job Pay Levels and Salary Administration for GRADUATE ASSISTANTS

 Graduate assistants are paid in accordance with the AFSCME agreement, under the classification title “Student Worker Paraprofessional, Senior.”
-For More Details See Procedure 513 (Available on your NetDirect account under Visit Student Employment, Forms & Policies).
+For more details see Procedure 513 (Available on the Intranet under Visit Student Employment, Forms & Policies).

 The most proactive way to obtain employment is to search the job postings and apply for a specific job.